alexUXUI/react-testing-2020/README.md

 ### Testing in React in 2020

 Welcome to the current state of react testing.
-It is defined by the use of Testing Library React, which has replaced Enzyme as the standard way to unit test React apps.
+It is defined by the use of Testing Library React (TLR), which has replaced Enzyme as the standard way to unit test React apps.

-In this repo, we are going to Test Drive a todo list application using Testing Library React.
-Along the way, we will highlight some of the features of this new library.
+In this repo, we are going to _Test Drive_ a todo list application using Testing Library React.
+Along the way, we will highlight some of the features of TLR.

 All relevant code for this exercise is located in `src/TodoList`

+#### Setting up Test Dependencies

 Lets begin:

-Notice how right off the bat we have two files, our app source code `todo-list.component.tsx` as well as our unit tests for this feature in `todo-list.test.tsx`
+Within `src/TodoList` we have two files, our app source code `todo-list.component.tsx` as well as our unit tests for this feature in `todo-list.test.tsx`

 We'll start with `todo-list.test.tsx`.

-To Begin, we're going to import a couple of things we will need to write tests.
+Let's import a couple of dependencies we will need to write tests.

 First, we need to bring in react.
-This is because the tests work on top of React and JSX
+This is because our app code is written in react.

 `import React from 'react'`

-Next, we need to bring in our testing library
+Next, we need to bring in our testing library.

 `import { render } from '@testing-library/react'`

-From our testing library, we are bringing in the render method.
-The render method takes a react element and renders it to a DOM within a `container` `<div />`.
-This is very important in terms of general understanding of how Testing Library works.
+From TLR, we are bringing in the `render` method.
+The `render` method takes a react element and renders it to a DOM within a `<div />` element.

-To reiterate, the render function has a signature like this:

-type render = (element: ReactElement) => <div><rendered html here /></div>
+This `<div>` is called the `container` in TLR and it is _always_ wrapped around your compiled react code, returned by the render method.

-Finally, we are going to include our application code so we have something to test
+For our last dependency, we are going to include our application code so we have something to test.

 `import { TodoList } from './todo-list.component'`